-Such foreign investment is of $ 1 millions or less , or
+- Such foreign investment is of $ 1 million or less

-The above relaxation is available only to the foreign investors but once the company is incorporated in Nepal by such foreign investor the audit in relation to the transactions carried out by such company shall be done as per the laws prevailing in Nepal.
+The above relaxation is available only to the foreign investors but once the company is incorporated in Nepal by such foreign investors the audit of the transactions carried out by such company shall be done as per the laws prevailing in Nepal.

 Forex Facility for the Repatriation of Foreign Investment & Earned Money:

-NRB allows to obtain foreign exchange facilities for the repatriation of foreign investment & earned money for the following purpose.
+NRB allows to obtain foreign exchange facilities for the repatriation of foreign investment & earn money for the following purpose.

-In case of liquidation of company or industry, amount left after discharging all the liabilities
+- In case of liquidation of a company or industry, the amount left after discharging all the liabilities

-Royalty arising out of the agreement of technology transfer (However, in case of the alcohol industry other than the 100% export oriented alcohol industry, repatriation shall be carried out as per the provision of the Foreign Investment & Technology Transfer Regulation 2077)
+- Royalty arising out of the agreement of technology transfer (However, in the case of the alcohol industry other than the 100% export-oriented alcohol industry, repatriation shall be carried out as per the provision of the Foreign Investment & Technology Transfer Regulation 2077)

-Compensation or any amount arising out of settling down of any lawsuits, arbitration or any other legal procedures in Nepal
+- Compensation or any amount arising out of settling down any lawsuits, arbitration, or any other legal procedures in Nepal

 Prior Approval of NRB for Obtaining Foreign Debt/loan:

-Except otherwise exempted by any laws or regulation prevailing in Nepal, NRB has mandated all Nepali individuals, companies, banks & financial institutions or other organisations to get its approval before obtaining any debt in foreign currency.
+Except otherwise exempted by any laws or regulations prevailing in Nepal, NRB has mandated all Nepali individuals, companies, banks & financial institutions, or other organizations to get its approval before obtaining any debt in foreign currency.
 Here, foreign currency includes Indian Currency (INR) too.

-The bank or financial institution which is in receipt of such foreign amounts shall issue a certificate to this effect.
+The bank or financial institution which receives such foreign amounts shall issue a certificate to this effect.

 Recording of Foreign Loan with the NRB:

-Once the amount is remitted to Nepal, it is also mandatory to get recorded of such loan and for this purpose, application shall be made along with the documents as prescribed in Annex 13 & 14 respectively to the NRB within 6 month from the date of remitting such loan in Nepal.
+Once the amount is remitted to Nepal, it is also mandatory to get a record of such loan and for this purpose, the application shall be made along with the documents as prescribed in Annex 13 & 14 respectively to the NRB within 6 months from the date of remitting such loan in Nepal.